JamesH1978/klipper-1/docs/Installation.md

 ## Interacting with Klipper

-Klipper is a 3d printer firmware, so needs some way for the user to interact with it.
+Klipper is a 3d printer firmware, so it needs some way for the user to interact with it.

-Currently the best choice are front ends that retrieve information through the popular Moonraker API, their is also the option to use Octoprint to control Klipper.
+Currently the best choices are front ends that retrieve information through the popular Moonraker API, there is also the option to use Octoprint to control Klipper.

-The choice is up to the users on what to use, but the underlying Klipper is the same in all cases.
+The choice is up to the user on what to use, but the underlying Klipper is the same in all cases.
 We encourage users to research the options available and make an informed decision.

 ## Obtaining an OS image for SBC's

 There are many ways to obtain an OS image for Klipper for SBC use, most depend on what front end you wish to use.
-Klipper is a firmware, so needs some way to interact with it.
 Some manafactures of these SBC boards also provide their own Klipper-centric images.

-The two main Moonraker based front ends are Fluidd and Mainsail, the latter of which has an premade install image "MainsailOS", this has the option for Raspberry Pi and some OrangePi varianta.
+The two main Moonraker based front ends are Fluidd and Mainsail, the latter of which has a premade install image "MainsailOS", this has the option for Raspberry Pi and some OrangePi varianta.
 Details can be found at http://docs.mainsailOS.xyz

-Fluidd can be installed via KIAUH(Klipper Install And Update Helper), which is explained below and is a 3rd party installer for all things Klipper
+Fluidd can be installed via KIAUH(Klipper Install And Update Helper), which is explained below and is a 3rd party installer for all things Klipper.

 OctoPrint can be installed via the popular OctoPi image or via KIAUH, this process is explained in (Octoprint.md)